git2samus/elcuervo.net/_posts/2014-07-05-freedom-is-optional.md

 These words made me realize something.
 This is not the first time this happened, some things in our world are repetitive.

-These acts of rebeldy are a vestige of the vox populi, now vacant, vanished.
+These acts of defiance are a vestige of the vox populi, now vacant, vanished.
 But that is not a barrier to battle the brutality.

 **Anarchy** _comes from the ancient Greek ἀναρχία, anarchia, from